lbormann/darts-hub/README.md

 It handles automatic download/updates, offers a configuration-gui and starting of apps by a list of curated profiles.

-## IMPORTANT!!

-USE! https://github.com/Semtexmagix/autodarts-desktop until this repository is ready for cross-platform!

 ## COMPATIBILITY

 Autodarts-desktop supports all major platforms: